 What to blog about?
 That’s what many ‚blog novices‘, including myself, ask themselves.
 I figured that writing about something I am passionate and knowledgeable about, should be the best way forward.
 Interior Design you may think and yes that is one, if not my greatest passion and of course there are endless aspects to interior design, which I will hopefully, gradually explore in my blog.

 However, I also have another passion and that is travel.
 In my ‚first life‘, as I like to refer to it, I not only travelled the world extensively, but also worked in the hospitality industry around the world (in 7 countries to be exact).
 This is actually also where the name ‚Global Inspirations Design‘ derives from, it is telling my story.
-I literally draw my inspiration from the many gorgeous places and amazing cultures I had the opportunity to see and get to know (if you like to know more about my journey, please also read the Profile section on my website).
+I literally draw my inspiration from the many gorgeous places and amazing cultures I had the opportunity to see and get to know (if you like to know more about my journey, you can find out more under my About Page.

 In my first blog and hopefully a series of them, I would like to focus on (design) hotels.
 Having been a hotelier in my ‚first life‘ and having worked for some of the most renowned hotel companies in the world, I was lucky enough, to not only work there, but also to experience some of the most exquisite and sought after properties around the globe.
 I have stayed at many a hotel, too many to possibly even remember, but the properties I would like to talk about are the ones that have stuck in my mind over the years.
 Why did they stick in my mind?
 The answer is simple: For their outstanding and unique design, their impeccable service and their stunning location – which in my opinion are the three key elements of ‚the perfect guest experience‘.

 Please keep in mind that the opinions expressed in my blog are purely personal and I do not hold any affiliation with the property in question.

 So….
 After this rather long introduction, let’s get started 🙂